shawnweisfeld/dallasgivecamphandbook/docs/dev.md

 ### Send email from Wordpress
 1. You will need a 3rd party email provider like O365 or Gmail
-1. Go to the “plugins” | “installed plugins” page
+1. Go to the “plugins”, “installed plugins” page
 1. Activate the “WP Mail SMTP” plugin
 1. You should have a new entry for “WP Mail SMTP” under “settings” menu option
 1. How you will configure this depends on what email provider you are using.
 Here are my settings for O365